-Students must complete 240 indicative hours of course work and a minimum of 70 hours of work placement.
+Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
 Students who do not meet these requirements will be 'N' determined as required by NESA.
+You should be work ready before work placement.
+The HSC specialisation study includes an additional 60 hours of course work.
 External Assessment (optional HSC examination for ATAR purposes)

-The HSC examination for Entertainment Industry is only available after completion of 240 indicative hours and will involve a written examination consisting of multiple-choice items, short answers and extended response items.
+The Higher School Certificate examination for Entertainment Industry is only available after completion of 240 indicative hours and will involve a written examination consisting of multiple-choice, short answers and extended response items.
 The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.